doomnoodles/estonian-spam-list/README.md

 [hosts](https://raw.githubusercontent.com/doomnoodles/estonian-spam-list/main/output/hosts.txt).

 ## Contributing
-Easy: Just make a pull request with links that should be added to the list.
+Easy: Just make an issue in this repository that contains links that should be added to the list.

 Technical:
 1. Add new entries to relevant files in the ```input``` directory